The importance of resilience, and the ability to adapt to shocks, for businesses in Honduras

 Enterprises that expressed confidence in finding new buyers were more than five times more likely to have expressed confidence in recovery.
 Enterprises that identified specific learning from the COVID-19 crisis were more two and a half times as likely to express confidence in recovery.
 And those that expressed confidence in their ability to change their products or services were more than one and a half times more likely to express confidence in recovery.

 The linkage to the online sales and home delivery services allowed JJ-Agro to find new buyers.
 Together with these services, JJ-Agro is seeking out broader opportunities to sell and deliver fresh produce directly to consumers, bypassing intermediaries, such as grocery stores.
 These new channels provide fair prices to consumers, which reduces food insecurity in the Honduras’s two largest cities.

 Other businesses are taking note.
 Sube Latinoamérica has identified a surge in e-commerce since the crisis began.
 Competitors to Yojoa Trading Company, such as Pyflor, have also enrolled in new e-commerce platforms through Sube Latinoamérica.
 This story is more than anecdotal; it represents the profile of businesses that are statistically coping better with the negative impacts of COVID-19.

 Although more than half of Honduran businesses surveyed are working to adapt their business models, they will still need financial and technical assistance to operate at this critical point in time.
-The degree to which the global development organizations can mobilize resources to facilitate their recover will have long-term consequences to the competitive landscape in Honduras and the long-term health and inclusivity of these economies.
+The degree to which global development organisations can mobilise resources to facilitate their recovery will have long-term consequences on the competitive landscape in Honduras and the long-term health and inclusivity of these economies.

 - Read the full survey report - Business Resilience Analysis: COVID-19